Etiquette & Awareness

 Monitoring Feedback and Comments

 When creating a social media account, or enabling comments, be prepared to devote resources to listen and monitor to feedback on each social media account.
-It’s important to monitor and delete or hide feedback that violates the terms of service of the platform.
-This can include outside interests (SPAM) trying to drive traffic to their own website.
+It’s important to monitor and delete, or hide feedback that violates the terms of service of the platform.
+This can include outside interests (SPAM, trolls) trying to drive traffic to their own website.
 It’s also important that you embrace an open communications policy, allowing followers of your social media accounts to express their opinions.